Montezuma's Revenge (video game): Gameplay

 The player can reach only the left half of the pyramid in level 1, and only the right half in level 2.
 Starting with level 3, the entire pyramid is open for exploration.

-The sound track of the game for the Atari 8 bit computer is a musical adaptation of Spanish Flea and the first few notes of La Cucaracha when collecting items.

 Development

-Robert Jaeger had previously written Chomper (a Pac-Man clone) and Pinhead (a Kick Man clone).
+Robert Jaeger had previously written Chomper (a Pac-Man clone) and Pinhead (a Kick Man clone) for the Atari 800 computer.
 In 1983, Jaeger's friend Mark Sunshine suggested Jaeger make a game with a Meso-American theme and call it Montezuma's Revenge.
-Jaeger, who was only 16 at the time, exhibited the still-unfinished game with his father at a consumer electronics convention.
+Jaeger, who was only 16 at the time, developed the game on an Atari 800 and exhibited the still-unfinished game with his father at a Consumer Electronics Show in 1983.
+At the time, the game lacked proper ending, featuring a gigantic King Montezuma as a boss who can stomp the player character to death but cannot be defeated; the game's labyrinth was also unfinished with half of its rooms being empty.
+The prototype game contained an animated title sequence, accompanied by a rendition of "Spanish Flea" as a placeholder music, with Mark Sunshine being credited on-screen for the concept.

 Parker Brothers officials expressed interest and quickly convinced Jaeger to sign the rights over to them.
-On the title screen of the shipping game, Mark Sunshine is credited for the concept.

-The original game that Jaeger developed for the Atari 800 required 48K of memory.
-Parker Brothers wanted to release the game on cartridge, so they trimmed it down to fit in 16K.
-One feature removed from the disk version was an unfinished boss fight with a gigantic King Montezuma who can stomp the player character to death.
+The original prototype that Jaeger developed required 48 KB of RAM and a disk drive.
+Parker Brothers decided to convert the game to cartridge format, to allow it to reach a wider audience of computer owners with 16 KB of RAM and no disk drives, and to convert the game to the Atari 5200 console.
+The conversion was performed by Bob Halliday and Charlie Sebor of Base Two.
+The developers finished the game and replaced the unfinished boss sequence with a final treasure room, introduced levels with increasing difficulty, and also removed several minor gameplay features, including the animated title screen, to fit the game in a 16 KB cartridge.